daleardi/LPA/README.md

 This script calculates the Total Cost of a loan for use with APR calculations.

-## Enail 1: Assignment Description
+## Email 1: Assignment Description

 Hi Dom,